 Make a list of local publications or national newspapers you wish to publish the obituary.
 Consider the location where your loved one spent a significant amount of time when he is living to determine the local newspaper to publish.
 Also, consider publications with national circulation if your loved one is popular.

 If you want to know the newspapers in your area, you can go to the death notice website Legacy.com.
-They provide a copy of different newspaper publications by state and the links to their website.
-They also offer instructions on how to submit an obituary to your chosen newspaper and the link to the obituary section of the newspaper.
+They provide a copy of different newspaper publications by state and links to their website.
+They also offer instructions on submitting an obituary to your chosen newspaper and the link to the newspaper’s obituary section.

 STEP 2: Do some research